dret/webconcepts/concepts/urn-namespace/isbn.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/urn-namespace/isbn"
 title:         "URN Namespace: isbn"
+concept-name:  URN Namespace
+concept-value: isbn
 description: "An International Standard Book Number (ISBN) identifies an edition of a monographic work.
 The ISBN is defined by the standard NISO/ANSI/ISO 2108:1992."
 ---